Common and proper nouns worksheets

 This skill runs from 1st grade through 3rd grade.
 Pick a grade above for level-matched sentences, teaching notes, and worksheets.

 Some nouns name any old thing (dog, park); proper nouns name one special one (Rex, Utah) and wear a capital letter to show it.
-First graders sort simple words into the two piles, meeting capital letters as a signal rather than a decoration.
+First graders sort simple words into the two piles.

 A common noun names any person, place, or thing: girl, city, dog.
-A proper noun names one specific person, place, or thing and always starts with a capital letter: Maya, Chicago, Rex.
-Second graders sort words into the two groups and learn which ones earn a capital.
+A proper noun names one specific one and always starts with a capital letter: Maya, Chicago, Rex.
+Second graders sort words into the two groups.

 Common nouns name a general kind (river, holiday, teacher); proper nouns name a specific one and are capitalized (Lake Michigan, Thanksgiving).
-Third graders sort trickier pairs, including places and holidays from the grade-2 capitalization standard, and explain why each word does or doesn't get a capital.
+Third graders sort trickier pairs and explain why each word does or doesn't get a capital.